 The best thing that could have ever happened to me and the biggest lesson of my life started when I very first became a Mum.
 Anyone who knows me will tell you that I’m not exactly fond of babies, even to this day.

-I was certainly not fond of being pregnant.
+I was certainly not fond of being pregnant, at all.
 I felt like I had been invaded by an alien.
 Think of that Men in Black movie scene where there was an alien driving the human.
 That was how I felt.

 I didn’t cope well with being pregnant.
 I didn’t feel the way that others say they felt.
 I didn’t glow.
 I didn’t have the cute love heart on my belly pics that other mums have.
 There is only one picture in living existence of me being pregnant, and I don’t even know who took it.

 Immediately I became sick, vomiting sick, day after day after day.
 I stubbornly hibernated and wanted everyone to go away and leave me alone.
 If I could have moved to Timbuktu, I would have.
 I didn’t want anyone’s advice, and I didn’t know what to do either.
 I was 20 years old and just knew I wanted to be left alone.